 high school districts; or

-direct mailing to appropriate graduate departments.
+direct mailing to appropriate departments, colleges, and universities.

-SELECTING THE INTERVIEWEES
+PROCEDURES FOR SELECTING THE INTERVIEWEES

 In a dean search, the schedule should include meetings with the following:

-the current Dean of the College;
+the current dean of the college;

 the college council;